 How To Make Resurrection Rolls

 This vanishing rolls recipe is actually really easy — especially because we ditched the resurrection rolls from scratch (and didn’t even think about the overnight resurrection rolls recipe!)
-Instead, we made the easy resurrection rolls with crescent rolls recipes (resurrection rolls Pillsbury crescent rolls is what we used).

-I’ve heard people say they make resurrection rolls with biscuits, but I have not tried it.
 I’m not sure how well the biscuit recipe would work because I’m not sure they “puff up” enough.
-(Let me know if you try it!)
-For us, I would probably stick with resurrection rolls with puff pastry.

 ONE MORE TIP: We like to use these for cooking projects.
 (You don’t want to spend an hour trying to figure out how to get melted marshmallow out of clothes!)